MrChillStorm/YASimViz/README.md

 1. **Visualize without point labels and transparency**:

     ```bash
-    python yasimviz.py path/to/your/aircraft-yasim.xml
+    python3 yasimviz.py path/to/your/aircraft-yasim.xml
     ```

 2. **Visualize with point labels**:

     ```bash
-    python yasimviz.py path/to/your/aircraft-yasim.xml -l
+    python3 yasimviz.py path/to/your/aircraft-yasim.xml -l
     ```

 3. **Visualize with weight elements**:

     ```bash
-    python yasimviz.py path/to/your/aircraft-yasim.xml -w
+    python3 yasimviz.py path/to/your/aircraft-yasim.xml -w
     ```

 4. **Visualize with a custom background image and semi-transparency**:

     ```bash
-    python yasimviz.py path/to/your/aircraft-yasim.xml -t -b path/to/background.jpg
+    python3 yasimviz.py path/to/your/aircraft-yasim.xml -t -b path/to/background.jpg
     ```

 ## Functionality